apostrophecms/apostrophe-documentation/tutorials/getting-started/reusable-content-with-pieces.md

 {% extends "layout.html" %}
 ```

-Next, let's dress up the people with their headshots:
+Next, let's dress up the people with their headshots by replacing the existing `for` loop with the following:

 ```markup
   {% for piece in data.pieces %}